devaublanc/ifs-test-react/README.md

 * Pass the data to the component and build the select with it
 * When the user type some text, the component is able to filter the result by displaying only the items that include the typing term
 * We can select an item from the select by clicking on it.
-* Please try to respect the mockup below, the CSS is also an important part ^^
+* Please try to respect the mockup below, the CSS is also an important part (no bootstrap) ^^

 ## Expected Design
 <img src="https://raw.githubusercontent.com/devaublanc/ifs-test-react/master/select.png" alt="select">